rantahar/Lattice-Field-Theory/source/index.rst

 Observables
 -----------

-We can measure the amount of magnetisation through the sum of the spins.
+We can measure the amount of magnetization through the sum of the spins.
 For an individual configuration